 Rebuilding Rails, like a lot of products, has multiple levels (“tiers.”)
-At the lowest level is just the ebook.
+At the lowest level is the ebook and the first two video chapters.
 The next level, the Framework Engineer package, is the ebook and a six-chapter video workshop on building an MVC framework.
-And the Full package is the ebook plus twelve video chapters,...
+And the Full package is the ebook...

 You’ll often hear folks claim that it’s well-researched that some developers are ten times (or twenty-seven times!
 Or more!) as productive as the median developer.
 They often refer these gifted folks as “10x developers.”

 The “well-researched” part is garbage.
 Completely wrong.
 There are some studies...

 I’m sure you’ve seen many articles asking, “is Rails dead?” and “is Ruby dead?”… Indeed, you’ll see them for any technology old enough to have a real userbase, even technologies that are still growing.

 I’m not here today to answer whether Ruby or Rails is dead.
 Instead, I’m here to explain why people...

 You know the Golden Child Engineer, the favourite of the Director of Engineering?
 He’s that guy (and it’s basically always a guy) who’s the company Teacher’s Pet?
 The software developer who gets promotion after promotion?

 You’re not that guy.
 With one fun exception, I haven’t been either.
 And I’ve...